How can I do if my external monitor won’t connect to Surface Pro 3?

-Have you tried connecting an external display on your Surface pro 3 device using Windows 10?
-Well if you have issues connecting it you will find out by reading the lines below what you can do to fix this issue and get your Surface pro 3 device with Windows 10 running in just five minutes of your time.
+Have you tried connecting an external display on your Surface Pro 3 device using Windows 10?
+Well, if you have issues connecting it, read the tutorial below to learn what you can do to fix this issue and get your Surface Pro 3 with Windows 10 running in just five minutes of your time.

-The display issues usually occur when one or more Windows 10 updates are not made.
-So in this tutorial we will check if the updates you made so far are the latest ones and if not you will learn how to bring your Windows 10 to the latest updates available thus fixing your external display on your Surface pro 3 device.
+The display issues usually occur when one or more Windows 10 updates are not installed.
+So, in this tutorial, we will check if the updates you installed so far are the latest ones.
+If not, you will learn how to bring your Windows 10 to the latest version available and this fix your external display on your Surface Pro 3 device.

-- Check in the Windows Update feature of your Windows 10 Technical Preview if there are any available updates that need to be done.
+- Check the Windows Update feature of your Windows 10 computer to see if there are any available updates that need to be installed.

-- If there are please start the update process by following the instructions on the screen and reboot your Windows 10 Technical Preview system after they have installed correctly.
+- If there are any, please start the update process by following the on-screen instructions and reboot your Windows 10 system after they have installed correctly.